yufeizhao/yufeizhao.github.io/a34/index.md

 Please notify me in advance if you cannot make it to class (e.g., due to illness).
 Too many unexcused absences is cause for concern and may lead to a non-passing grade.

-**Non-registered MIT students** are welcome to attend sessions below marked `lecture`.
+**Non-registered MIT students** are welcome to attend sessions below marked "lecture."
 However, other classes are restricted to official participants.

 ### Grading